corinnajentzsch/corinnajentzsch.github.io/cv.md

 Intern with the Malawi-German Programme for Democracy and Decentralisation/MGPDD, German Technical Cooperation (GTZ/GIZ), Lilongwe, Malawi
 > Conducted study on the conflicts between traditional authorities and local elected representatives based on original interviews with traditional authorities, local government representatvies, and local councilors; wrote report that included recommendations for MGPDD’s future work.

+### Publications
+2008
+“Governance Without Government—Politische Ordnung im Osten der DR Kongo” [Political Order in Eastern DR Congo].
+In Ordnungen im Wandel.
+Globale und lokale Wirklichkeiten im Spiegel transdisziplinärer Analysen, eds.
+Friedrich Arndt, Carmen Dege, Christian Ellermann, Maximilian Mayer, David Teller, Lisbeth Zimmermann, Bielefeld: transcript.

+### Presentations

+2013
+“‘Sharpen your hoes and picks.’
+Peasant Mobilization for Self-Defense during Mozambique’s Post-Independence War (1976-1992).”
+Paper presented at the Order, Conflict, and Violence Speaker Series, Yale University, April 9, 2013, and Harvard-Yale-MIT Graduate Conference on Political Violence, Harvard University, Cambridge, MA, April 27, 2013.

+2013
+“The Power of a Vaccine: Peasant Resistance to Wartime Violence in Post-Independence Mozambique.”
+Paper presented at the North East Workshop on Southern Africa (NEWSA), Burlington, VT, April 19-21, 2013.

+2012
+“People Tired of War: Militias and the Dynamics of War in Mozambique, 1982-92.”
+Paper presented at the Conference Paramilitaries, Civil Defense Forces and Militias in Civil Wars, Yale University, New Haven, CT, October 19-20, 2012.

+2012
+“People Tired of War: Popular Self-Defense and the Dynamics of War in Nampula and Zambézia provinces.”
+Paper presented at the Workshop Provincial wars?
+Local dynamics of the armed conflict in Mozambique, 1977-1992, IESE, Maputo, Mozambique, July 23, 2012.

+2011
+“Counterinsurgent Militias and the Dynamics of Civil War.”
+Paper presented at the International Studies Association’s Annual Meeting, Montréal, March 16-19, 2011.

 ### Fieldwork experience

 Mozambique (12 months), Malawi (3 months), Zambia (2 months)